 Strengthening our families through an Aboriginal case management policy

-The NSW Department of Family and Community Services (FACS) has engaged AbSec, as the NSW Aboriginal child and family peak organisation, to lead the development of a new resource: the Aboriginal Case Management Policy and accompanying Rules and Practice Guidance handbook.
+In 2017 FACS asked AbSec, as the NSW peak organisation for Aboriginal children and families, to lead the development of a new resource: the Aboriginal Case Management Policy and accompanying Rules and Practice Guidance handbook.

 - Respond to the specific needs of Aboriginal families and children across the continuum of child protection care, from early intervention and prevention, through to out-of-home care and after-care;